M-I-Ahmed/Get_Fanuc_Data/README.md

 # Software Contents
 The software contains two main elements
-1) Fanuc Python API [(fanucpy)] https://github.com/M-I-Ahmed/fanucpy_updated - To enable the communication with the robot.
+1) Fanuc Python API [(fanucpy)](https://github.com/M-I-Ahmed/fanucpy_updated) - To enable the communication with the robot.
-2) The Data Collection - A Python Loop that queries the robot's state every second and prints the results out to the terminal.
+2) The Data Collection Loop- A Python Loop that queries the robot's state every second and prints the results out to the terminal.
 This loop relies on the Read_Robot_Data Script to interact with the robot and retrieve the required data, and the Calc_Robot_Indices to use the data to make some calculations and include these as outputs of the loop.

 # Driver Installation
 Follow the installation instructions for the driver as detailed in the following [guide](https://github.com/torayeff/fanucpy/blob/main/fanuc.md).